‘This place is awesome’: F1 fans excited to be in Vegas

 For Han, that was Charles Leclerc.
 Han and five friends came from all over the country — San Francisco, Boston and Los Angeles — to convene for a girls weekend filled with fun and F1.

-Today, the girls got brunch and did some shopping, while also flexing their F1 knowledge.
+The girls got brunch and did some shopping while also flexing their F1 knowledge.

 “I think there should be more crossover,” said Han about women being involved in F1.